gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 # International Bible Quizzing

-These rules apply to the *International Bible Quizzing* (IBQ) championship meet conducted annually, administered under the oversight of the *Christian and Missioanry Alliance* (CMA) *Quizzing Leadership Team* (CQLT).
+These rules apply to the *International Bible Quizzing* (IBQ) championship meet conducted annually, administered under the oversight of the *Christian and Missionary Alliance* (CMA) *Quizzing Leadership Team* (CQLT).

 ## Eligibility Requirements